Salt Lake City Police Department

-The Salt Lake City Police Department (SLCPD) is the police department of Salt Lake City, Utah.
+The Salt Lake City Police Department (SLCPD) is the municipal police force of Salt Lake City, Utah, United States.

+The current Chief of Police, Brian Redd, was recommended by Mayor Erin Mendenhall on February 20th, 2025, and approved by the Salt Lake City Council on March 5th, 2025.
+Before leading the SLCPD, he was appointed as the Executive Director of the Utah Department of Corrections, and had previously served in the Utah DPS as a Captain and the Chiefs Executive Agent.

 History

-The SLCPD was founded in 1851, under a then newly created City Charter, when the Mayor authorized a police department to be created and forty men were appointed, earning 25 cents-an-hour.
+The SLCPD was founded in 1851 under the newly created City Charter, when the Mayor authorized a police department to be created.
+Forty men were appointed, earning 25 cents per hour.

-The SLCPD is headquartered in downtown Salt Lake City, Utah,-at 475 South and 300 East, one block east of the Salt Lake City Public Library.
+The SLCPD is headquartered in downtown Salt Lake City, Utah, at 475 South and 300 East, one block east of the Salt Lake City Public Library.
 This headquarters is called the Salt Lake City Public Safety Building and is shared with the Salt Lake City Fire Department.

-The Chief of Police, Mike Brown, was appointed by Mayor Jackie Biskupski on May 3, 2016, and previously was the Interim Police Chief from June 11, 2015.

-The Salt Lake City Police Department is divided into two bureaus, which are directed from the Office of the Chief.
-They are the Administrative Bureau and the Operations Bureau and each is commanded by a Deputy Chief of Police.
-The bureaus, in turn, are divided into eight different divisions.
+The Salt Lake City Police Department is divided into three bureaus, which are directed from the Office of the Chief.
+They are the Administrative Bureau, Field Operations Bureau, and the Investigative Bureau and each is commanded by a Deputy Chief.
+The bureaus, in turn, are divided into nine different divisions.
 Four of those are geographical, where the city is split into Central Patrol, Pioneer Patrol (west) and Liberty Patrol (east), and the Salt Lake City International Airport, whose police merged with the SLCPD on December 31, 2018.
 Additionally, staff are also allocated to the Special Operations, Investigations, Support and Professional Standards divisions.

 The Salt Lake Police Association represents over 350 rank and file officers.
 The association began life as The Salt Lake City Police Mutual Aid Association, established in 1911.
 After a few iterations, in 1984, the Salt Lake Police Association was formed as an independent union, and won recognition by the City as the exclusive bargaining agent for the officers.
 Since 2014, the Association stands with the Utah State AFL-CIO in legislative issues to preserve retirement, collective bargaining and other labor issues although presently not an affiliate.
 The current president is Joe McBride.